 Books are compact storage vessels for collected information or objects.
 They represent thought or a record of thought, what was once considered to be fact as well as current idea and theory.
 Whenever I purchase a used book I hope to find notes in the margins: mile markers to point out something to the reader or to enhance the memory of the owner.
-Often the significance is only to the person leaving the message, and from my voyeuristic frame I only have part of the clue.
-This clue is more mysterious when scraps of paper; receipts, flowers, notes or photographs are tucked within the book.
+Often the significance is only to the person leaving the message, and from this voyeuristic frame I only have part of the clue.
+It is more mysterious when scraps of paper; receipts, flowers, notes or photographs are tucked within the book.
 These bits of information are entirely out of place; yet link the book perfectly to the intimacy of the object and previous owner.
-My mixed media porcelain books are vessels for objects I interpret as important, bits of my personal collections stored away for safety but ultimately to be forgotten.
+My mixed media porcelain books are vessels for objects I interpret as important, bits of personal collections stored away for safety but ultimately forgotten.